 - 1. Describe the characteristics of the various compass types (conventional, GNSS, fluxgate) and describe their advantages and disadvantages. - 2.
 Describe two procedures to swing a compass and to compile a deviation table for both binnacle and bulkhead mounted compasses. - 3.
 Describe the procedure to adjust a compass to minimise deviation. - 4.
-Explain the use of a pelorus. - 5.
 Describe the precautions to be taken when installing and using a fluxgate compass.

-Global Navigation Satellite Systems (GNSS) and Electronic Aids
+Global Navigation Satellite Systems (GNSS), Electronic Aids, Emergency Signals

 - 1. Describe the advantages and disadvantages of GNSS Navigation. - 2.
-Describe the operating principles of a GNSS including GPS Navstar, DGPS, WAAS and the relationships to nautical chart data. - 3.
+Describe the operating principles of a GNSS including GPS Navstar, WAAS and the relationships to nautical chart data. - 3.
 Explain the general operation of a GNSS-enabled device including signal acquisition and monitoring quality. - 4.
 Explain the operation and use of an electronic depth sounder as a navigation aid. - 5.
-Explain the operation and use of AIS.
+Explain the operation and use of AIS. - 6.
+Explain the operation of the Global Maritime Distress and Safety System (GMDSS) and identify equipment that is part of this system.